galaxyproject/training-material/topics/statistics/tutorials/intro-to-ml-with-r/tutorial.md

 - **Decision Trees** – These are organized in the form of sets of questions and answers in the tree structure.
 - **Naive Bayes Classifiers** – A probabilistic machine learning model that is used for classification.
 - **K-NN Classifiers** – Based on the similarity measures like distance, it classifies new cases.
-- **Support Vector Machines** – It is a non-probabilistic binary linear classifier that builds a model to classify a case into one of the two categories.
+- **Support Vector Machines** – It is a non-probabilistic binary classifier that builds a model to classify a case into one of the two categories.
+They rely on a `kernel` function that essentially projects the data points to higher-dimensional space; depending on this new space, there can be both linear and non-linear SVMs.

 ### Decision trees